vivek-taboola/taboola-plugin-v2/readme.txt

 * Search for Taboola.
 Once found click on 'Install Now'
 * Select 'Activate Plugin' from the download page or go to 'Plugins' -> 'Installed Plugins' -> 'Activate Plugin'

-= Below Article widgets =
+= Your Taboola widgets =
+* Find Taboola in the ‘Installed Plugins’ section
-* Select 'Settings' -> which will navigate to Taboola's setting page.
-Or click on the left rail menu item 'Taboola'
+* Select ‘Settings’ - this will take you to the plugin dashboard.
-* Taboola will set up your account and send you the following required information - 'Publisher ID', 'Widget ID'
-* Enter the 'Publisher ID' and 'Widget ID' received from Taboola
-* Check the boxes of the relevant widget's you would like to be displayed
-* Click 'Apply Changes'
-* Go take a look at your site, the widget is live!

-= All other widgets =
-* Go to Appearance -> Widgets
-* Drag the 'Taboola' widget to where you would like it to be located
-* Taboola will send you the following required information - 'Widget ID'
-* Enter the 'Widget ID' you received from Taboola
+* If you have not already done so, contact Taboola to obtain your specific settings.
+* Fill in your specific settings, as provided by Taboola.
+* Your below-article unit will appear directly below your article.
+Your mid-article unit will appear directly below your chosen paragraph number.
-* Click on 'Save'
+* Click ‘Apply Changes’.
-* Go take a look at your site, the widget is live!
+* The Taboola units should now appear on your article pages.

+For more detail, see the <a href="https://developers.taboola.com/web-integrations/docs/wordpress-plugin/" target='_blank'>Taboola Dev Center</a>.

 == Frequently Asked Questions ==
 = How do I use Taboola's Plugin? =
-You must first contact us here at Taboola and we will get you started by setting up your account and providing you with your 'Publisher ID' and your 'Widgets ID'.
-After that all you need to do is download the plugin and get started.

-= How quickly does it start working? =
-Right away!

-= To generate the highest revenue where should I place widgets on my site? = Directly below articles is the best place to integrate our widget.
-Once the user has finished reading an article and is looking for something to do next our widget will recommend content that the user is most likely to click on.
+Once you have a Taboola account, reach out to us to obtain your specific Taboola settings.
+You can contact us through Backstage or reach out to your Taboola representative.

-= Will the widget slow down my site? =
+= Where do the units appear on my pages? =
-No. The Taboola widget loads "asynchronously".
-This means your page will load independently of the widget script.

-= How do I customize the UI of Taboola's widgets? = After hundreds or A/B tests conducted we have reached a UI that outperforms anything else tested against it (on the same amount of real-estate).
-If you would like to change it please contact us here at Taboola http://taboola.com/contact
+Taboola works best on article pages - this is where your users are most engaged.
+Our below-article units appear directly after your content.
+The plugin manages this for you automatically.
+For your mid-article widget, choose a paragraph number - the unit will display beneath your chosen location.

+= Can I have additional features, such as video or sticky ads? = Yes, once you have added Taboola to your pages, you can request any other Taboola solution.
+You can do this in your Backstage account, or by contacting your Taboola representative.
+These additional solutions are activated by Taboola - no work required from you!

+= Can I customize the UI of the Taboola units? =
+While we have created a UI that we know performs the best, you can make changes.
+Simply contact us in your Backstage account or reach out to your Taboola representative.
+These customizations are activated by Taboola - no work required from you!

 == Screenshots ==
 1. **Taboola's settings page**